alphagov/account-api/docs/adr/003-cookie-consent.md

 ### Store the consent in the account

-This is what we currently do.
-It works for logged-in users, but logged-out users would still see two cookie banners.
+This is what we used to do.
+It worked for logged-in users, but logged-out users would still see two cookie banners.

-So, regardless of whether we persist the consent in the account (which we are likely to do), for logged-out users this is not a solution.
+So, regardless of whether we persist the consent in the account, for logged-out users this is not a solution.